PacktPublishing/Learn-D3.js-Second-Edition/Part1/Chapter04/Tutorial/README.md

 # Creating a World Map with D3 and SVG Polygons

-This tutorial is part of _Learn D3.js Second Edition, Chapter 4_.
-It shows how to read a standard public-domain JSON data source containing geographic coordinates to draw a world map using D3.
+This tutorial shows how to read a standard public-domain JSON data source containing geographic coordinates to draw a world map using D3.
 You will learn how to draw the shapes of all countries using scaled latitude and longitude coordinates from a data file as vertices of SVG polygons, and color the shapes using random colors.

 The [GeoJSON](https://geojson.org/) file was previously used in the Canvas map example from *Chapter 2* (see [Chapter02/Canvas/2-canvas-map.html](../../Chapter02/Canvas/2-canvas-map.html)), but this time we draw the map with D3 and SVG.